The Physics of Memory

 - Sorting Strategy (for S&P): Tested Insertion Sort (the textbook favorite for nearly-sorted data), Hybrid Quicksort, a zero-copy Hybrid Mergesort, and JS Native

-Array.sort(). - Motion Coherence: Wandering (smooth drift; array stays nearly sorted), Erratic (random teleporting; extreme cache thrashing), and Static (zero motion; isolates pure memory read speed).
+Array.sort(). - Motion Coherence: Wandering (smooth movement; array stays nearly sorted), Erratic (random teleporting; extreme cache thrashing), and Static (zero motion but with permanent collisions; isolates pure memory read speed with some collisions).

 Anyways, let’s see how it works!
 This is hosted on GitHub if you want to play around with it.